smatechnologies/opcon-advanced-training/docs/Multi Instance Exercise 7.md

 ### Summary

-Create a new scheudle called, **Multi Instance Job Limitation**, with two property sets containing a property called **TIME** with a unquie value in each set.
-Then create a job to call this property.
-Then have multiple version of this schedule viewable in the Process screen.
+Create a new schedule called, **Multi Instance Job Limitation**, with three property sets containing a property called **CITY** with a unique value in each set.
+Then create a workflow that **Copies, Moves, and Deletes** the file named after the **CITY**.
+Then have multiple instances of this workflow build.

 ### Instructions